practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/PowerShell/README.md

 > [!TIP]
 > Thanks to the vast .NET framework, this was the easiest and fastest language to implement my microbenchmark program.

 For scripting tasks I don't mind if a language is a bit slower than others.
-I wonder if Microsoft did this by design, at least for Linux.

 <br/>